terlar/fry/README.md

 ### Install (with ruby-install or ruby-build)
-If you have [ruby-install](https://github.com/postmodern/ruby-install) or [ruby-build](https://github.com/sstephenson/ruby-build) installed, `fry` provides a wrapper with autocompletion and building to the correct destination.
+If you have [ruby-install](https://github.com/postmodern/ruby-install) or [ruby-build](https://github.com/sstephenson/ruby-build) installed, `fry` provides a wrapper with auto-completion and building to the correct destination.
 To install rubies this way, run the following command:

 ```sh